kritika-jain-6/Employee_Wage/README.md

 The `calculateUsers` function calculates the total salary and hours worked by an employee over a month and also annual salary .
 It tracks the number of days worked, total hours, and total salary earned.It also take the user input and also print the number of employees .

+## Use Case 8 - Employee Wage taking the input from the user ,month and we are specifically find that month data from multiple users.
+### Date - 05-12-2024